Towards a Unified Framework for Pseudo-Nambu-Goldstone Dark Matter and Electroweak Baryogenesis

 We note that the model features a so-called alignment limit in which one of the states $H_i$ has couplings to fermions and gauge bosons of the same form as the ones predicted for the Higgs boson in the SM.
 The couplings of the mass eigenstate $H_1$ only depend on the mixing angles $\alpha_1$, $\alpha_2$ and $\alpha_6$ as can be seen in \cref{eq:R11,eq:R12,eq:R13,eq:R14}.
 A convenient choice to parametrize the alignment limit is therefore

-in which case the state $H_1$ is the one resembling a SM Higgs boson of mass $m_{H_1}$.
+in which case the state $H_1$ is the one resembling a SM Higgs boson of mass $m_{H_1}$. \TB{For instance, the couplings of the neutral Higgs bosons $H_i$ to the massive gauge bosons, $\Gamma_{H_i VV}$, with $V = Z,W^\pm$, normalized to the corresponding ones of the SM Higgs boson, $\Gamma^{\rm SM}_{HVV}$, are in general given by

+In the limit shown in \cref{eq:alignlim}, we find $R_{11} = c_\beta$ and $R_{12} = s_\beta$, and thus $\kappa_1^V = 1$.
+In the same way, one can show that the couplings of $H_1$ to fermions become equal to the ones of the SM Higgs boson.
+This is discussed in detail in \cref{sec:cpviolationferm}.}

 One should note that in this alignment limit the singlet field is in general not decoupled since the remaining states $H_2$, $H_3$ and $H_4$ can still mix with each other as long as $\alpha_3$, $\alpha_4$ and/or $\alpha_5$ are not equal to zero (see the discussion in \cref{sec:relic} for details).

 The charged scalar sector of the model consists of a pair of physical charged Higgs bosons $H^\pm$ and the unphysical charged Goldstone bosons $G^\pm$.
 As in the 2HDM, the mass matrix in the charged scalar sector is diagonalized via a rotation with angle $\beta$, giving rise to the massive mass eigenstates $H^\pm$ with mass